Milk kefir: what it is and how to make it (including recipe)

 WHAT IS MILK KEFIR?

 Milk kefir is a fresh, slightly tingly, probiotic dairy drink.
+It’s also reffered to simply as: kefir, or sometimes kefir yoghurt.
 The drinking yogurt can be purchased, but most people make it themselves.
 It is full of vitamins and minerals and essential amino acids.
 In addition, milk kefir is easily digestible due to a large amount of right-turning lactic acid bacteria.
 It is also very healthy.
 And of course, it’s also just really tasty.

 what are the origins of milk kefir?